DUNE-DAQ/dune-wib-firmware/README.md

 ### Create PetaLinux images

 PetaLinux 2019.1 from Xilinx should be installed.
 Source the `settings.sh` file from that install.
+Start at step 4 if you only want to update the FPGA bitstream.

 1. `cd` into the `linux/` folder.
-2. For a new repository, run `petalinux-build` to initialize the repository.
-3. If the block diagram has changed, run `petalinux-config --get-hw-description=../` ensuring that the hardare definition `../DUNE_WIB.hdf` is up to date.
+2. For a new repository, or if block diagram has changed, run `petalinux-config --get-hw-description=../` ensuring that the hardare definition `../DUNE_WIB.hdf` is up to date.
+3. For a new repository, or if block diagram has changed, run `petalinux-build` to build the linux system.
 4. Run `./rebuild_boot_image.sh` to generate `../BOOT.BIN` and `../image.ub`.
 5. Copy (at least) `BOOT.BIN` to SD card boot partition for a new bitstream (`image.ub` as well, to update kernel).
+6. Reboot the WIB.